kiwix/kiwix-tools/docs/kiwix-serve.rst

 Options
 -------

--i ADDR, --address=ADDR
+.. option:: -i ADDR, --address=ADDR

   Listen only on this IP address.
 By default the server listens on all available IP addresses.

--p PORT, --port=PORT
+.. option:: -p PORT, --port=PORT

   TCP port on which to listen for HTTP requests (default: 80).

--r ROOT, --urlRootLocation=ROOT
+.. option:: -r ROOT, --urlRootLocation=ROOT

   URL prefix on which the content should be made available (default: empty).

--d, --daemon
+.. option:: -d, --daemon

   Detach the HTTP server daemon from the main process.

--a PID, --attachToProcess=PID
+.. option:: -a PID, --attachToProcess=PID

   Exit when the process with id PID stops running.

--M, --monitorLibrary
+.. option:: -M, --monitorLibrary

   Monitor the XML library file and reload it automatically when it changes.

--m, --nolibrarybutton
+.. option:: -m, --nolibrarybutton

   Disable the library home button in the ZIM viewer toolbar.

--n, --nosearchbar
+.. option:: -n, --nosearchbar

   Disable the searchbox in the ZIM viewer toolbar.

--b, --blockexternal
+.. option:: -b, --blockexternal

   Prevent the users from directly navigating to external resources via such links in ZIM content.

--t N, --threads=N
+.. option:: -t N, --threads=N

   Number of threads to run in parallel (default: 4).

--s N, --searchLimit=N
+.. option:: -s N, --searchLimit=N

   Maximum number of ZIM files in a fulltext multizim search (default: No limit).

--z, --nodatealiases
+.. option:: -z, --nodatealiases

   Create URL aliases for each content by removing the date embedded in the file name.
 The expected format of the date in the filename is ``_YYYY-MM``.
 For